Get your free photography lesson plan

 5. Use lenses made of low-dispersion glasses

-This one is more technical, and you need to understand lenses to pick the one made out of low-dispersion glasses.
+This one is more technical, and you need to understand lenses to pick the one made from low-dispersion glasses.

 The ones that contain fluorite can significantly reduce chromatic aberration.